Skip to content

 --tracing-otlp-protocol <PROTOCOL>

-OTLP transport protocol to use for exporting traces.
+OTLP transport protocol to use for exporting traces and logs.

 Defaults to HTTP if not specified.